 Three Tips During the Appointment

 - Follow Dentist’s Instructions – Ask your dentist for advice and follow their instructions.
 The experience they have handling children at the appointment should not be forgotten.
 They are trained to deal with a variety of children.
 Therefore, ask the dentist what you can do to put your child at ease.
-Keep them occupied with their favorite toy or activity.
+Keep them occupied with their favourite toy or activity.
 It usually works every time.

 - Stay Calm During the Appointment – If you as the parent express anxious feelings, your child will too.
 If you’re calm, your child will be calm.
 It’s simple.
 Speak gently to your child during the appointment and give them compliments so that they remain calm and happy.

 - Offer Them A Treat – Applaud your child for their bravery.
-If you offer them a treat for their behavior this tends to have a positive effect on your child.
+If you offer them a treat for their behaviour this tends to have a positive effect on your child.
 No matter what the treat is, it is the idea that will make them happy.

 If you still need further assistance and support on how to educate your child, here’s some helpful information that will help you.